bfeitknecht/vault/wiki/relation.md

 A ([[arity|binary]]) **relation** $\rho$ from some [[set]] $A$ (domain) to another set $B$ (codomain) is a subset of $A \times B$, i.e. a set of [[tuple|2-tuples]].
 If the domain is equal to the codomain, we say that $\rho$ is a relation *on* $A$.
 Instead of $(a, b) \in \rho$, we usually write relations in infix notation as $a \mathrel\rho b$.

-# Properties of Relations
+# Properties

 reflexive

 irreflexive

-symetrica
+symetric

+antisymetric

+transitive

+# Operations

+union

+intersection

+composition

+inverse

+# Types of binary relations

 $\rho \subseteq S \times F$ (S, F)-Relation